identitymonk/draft-lombardo-oauth-step-up-authz-challenge-proto/draft-lombardo-oauth-step-up-authz-challenge-proto.md

 The payload is expected to be a JSON object, the details of which are provided in the following sections.

-### `insufficient_delegated_authorization` Error
+### `failed_authorization` Error

+If the error code `failed_authorization` is used, the description field of the `WWW-Authenticate` HTTP Header MUST be set to `The authorization level is not met`.

-If the error code `insufficient_delegated_authorization` is used, then the HTTP body payload MUST be formatted as an AuthZEN [D-OpenID-AuthZEN] response for a `decision` that is set to `false` and MUST include as part of the response a `context` object.
-The `context` object should then include the following properties:
+Then the HTTP body payload MUST be formatted as an AuthZEN [D-OpenID-AuthZEN] response for a `decision` that MUST be set to `false` and MUST include as part of the response a `context` object.
+The `context` object SHOULD then include the following properties:

 error_msg:
 : _REQUIRED_ - a string representing a human readable justification of the resource provider access control leading to a `deny` of the request.